Scalable Quantum Walk-Based Heuristics for the Minimum Vertex Cover Problem: Results and Discussion

+The results are summarised in Table~\ref{tab:dg_comparison}.
+Pooled over all topologies, CTQW achieves a mean approximation ratio of $1.015$, compared with $1.023$ for degree-greedy.
+The advantage is most pronounced on Regular graphs (CTQW $1.013$ vs.\ degree-greedy $1.060$), where spectral degeneracy forces degree-based rules to make essentially arbitrary tie-breaking choices, whereas the CTQW amplitude naturally differentiates structurally equivalent vertices through interference.
+CTQW produces a strictly smaller cover in $32.6\,\%$ of individual instances, ties with degree-greedy in $51.7\,\%$, and is exceeded in $15.7\,\%$; it is never worse on average for any topology.

+These results confirm that the CTQW performance advantage over degree-greedy cannot be attributed solely to greedy degree exploitation: the quantum walk encodes global spectral information of the normalized Laplacian, providing structural correlations beyond single-step degree counts.

+To assess statistical significance, we applied a one-sided Wilcoxon signed-rank test~\cite{wilcoxon1945} (null hypothesis: equal cover size; alternative: CTQW produces smaller cover) to all $14{,}680$ paired instances.
+CTQW is significantly better than every baseline ($p < 10^{-261}$), with effect sizes ranging from $r=0.41$ (vs.\ degree-greedy) to $r=0.87$ (vs.\ 2-Approximation), confirming the advantage is not due to chance (Table~\ref{tab:wilcoxon}).

-In summary, while classical heuristics exhibit clear dependencies on structural features—randomness in ER, hub dominance in BA, and spectral uniformity in REG—the CTQW-based quantum heuristic remains largely invariant to these effects.
-This suggests that its performance advantage arises from the intrinsic ability of quantum evolution to sample and correlate the network structure in a balanced and topology-agnostic manner.
+In summary, while classical heuristics exhibit clear dependencies on structural features (randomness in ER, hub dominance in BA, and spectral uniformity in REG) the CTQW-based quantum heuristic remains largely invariant to these effects, arising from the intrinsic ability of quantum evolution to sample and correlate the network structure in a balanced and topology-agnostic manner.